BRIEF STRATEGIC THERAPY FOR BULIMIA NERVOSA

 Brief Strategic Therapy for Bulimia Nervosa and Binge Eating Disorder: A Clinical and Research Protocol

 background: Although cognitive behavioral therapy is the gold standard treatments for bulimia nervosa (BN) and binge eating disorder (BED), evidence for its long-term efficacy is weak.
-Empirical research support the efficacy of brief strategic therapy (BST) in treating BN and BED symptoms, but its statistical significance still need to
+Empirical research supports the efficacy of brief strategic therapy (BST) in treating BN and BED symptoms, but its statistical significance still need to

 Objective: To statistically test the long-term efficacy of the BST treatment protocols for BN and BED through one-year post-treatment.